nazar-si/challenge-quote-generator/README.md

 - **Effect.js** - just fun expereminet with new hype library
 - **Vite Bundler** - to hype even more (btw. it's really great)

+## How to run
+To run this project you may